decrypto-org/packetfu6/README.md

 2.3.0 :001 >
 ```

-Once you're a this point, you're in an IRB (aka: [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)) interface when you can start creating and injection packets with PacketFu.
+Once you're at this point, you're in an IRB (aka:[REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)) interface when you can start creating and injection packets with PacketFu6.

 Here's an example of creating a TCPPacket and sending it out on the wire: